Spatial Organ Recordings (2024 - Ongoing)

 Audio Engineer

-In fall of 2022, I joined this grant-funded initiative as the audio engineer to 5 recordings from selected movements from Camille Saint-Saëns’ The Carnival of the Animals for use within a 5 part educational video series to be distributed to elementary schools in rural communities around Indiana.
+In fall of 2022, I joined this grant-funded initiative as the audio engineer to 5 recordings of selected movements from Camille Saint-Saëns’ The Carnival of the Animals, for use within a 5 part educational video series distributed to elementary schools in rural communities across Indiana.

 These performance recordings took place during October of 2022 in the Jacobs School of Music Auer Hall, with accompanying educational videos filmed and edited from 2022 - 2023.